ro-sanda/Z--explorer-2.0/README.md

 For invisible χχ channel:

 In this case, since this channel is associated with the mono-jet search, for computing Z' production cross-section, previously generated and recorded production cross-section plus ISR with MadGraph5_aMC@NLO is stored in `/cards/` folder, also as simulation cards.
-These simulations were generated with a tailored Z' model which couples with unity to only one quark in the proton each time, at sqrt(s) = 13 TeV, and for M between 0.001 and 2.5 TeV (the range of masses that are explored in the mono-jet results), for the vector and the axial-vector mediators cases.
+These simulations were generated with a tailored Z' model which couples with unity to only one quark in the proton each time, at sqrt(s) = 13 TeV, and for MZ' between 0.001 and 2.5 TeV (the range of masses that are explored in the mono-jet results), for the vector and the axial-vector mediators cases.

 - `AXIAL_Zpj_1.dat`->  pp-->Z'_{A} j